ashish1500616/OCPI-EMSP-CPO-Platform-POC/README.md

 ## 📄 License (Educational Demo)

 This educational project is provided under the MIT License to encourage learning and experimentation in the EV charging ecosystem.

 ---

-**Happy Learning! 🚗⚡**

-Start your OCPI journey with: `python educational/ocpi_menu.py`

----